jaspertjansen/MasterProject/README.md

 # Master Project
-This is a backup ofmy Master Project and does this README file work?
+This is a backup of my Master Project and does this README file work?